ARMmbed/mbed-client/README.md

                                      sizeof(STATIC_VALUE)-1);
 ```

-In Dynamic resource, the value is expected to change and everytime the server requests GET operation, the value is fetched from setter APIs.
+In a Dynamic resource, the value is expected to change and everytime the server requests a GET operation, the value is fetched from setter APIs.

 For example, you can create a custom dynamic resource as follows: